Zilola-Nazarova/itransition-task3/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I'm grateful for the opportunity provided by the company that presented this intriguing task.
-Their challenges are both interesting and diverse, offering a stimulating environment for problem-solving.
+Their challenges allowed me to delve into cryptographic concepts like HMAC using SHA3-256.
 Thank you for the chance to engage with such thought-provoking tasks!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>